vuxcode/pr1-project-BirdiePhoenix/README.md

 # Project Summary
 - Presentation:
   - Write text!
 Press buttons!
 Take the enemy king! <br>
     Just like in any game of chess you can jump over people with horses, convert them with bishops or run them over with towers!
-And did I mention, ALOT of pawns!
+And did I mention, ALOT of pawns! <br>
-    Last but not the least, go almost anywhere you want, with the QUEEN!
+    Last but not the least, go almost anywhere you want, with the QUEEN! <br>
-    Oh, and please don't forget to protect your king.
+    Oh, and please don't forget to protect your king. <br>
     (no visuals included)

 - Reflection: